 “It’s about finding something in common with them — maybe it’s a Pokemon lanyard, or a band t-shirt.
 Maybe it’s a sports team.”

-After making that connection, Edwards engages with her patrons.
+After making that connection, Veronica engages with her patrons.
 This is what makes her successful.

 “I can make, on a slow Friday night, an easy $600.
 But I watch people get rejected, and walk away empty handed all the time.
 It’s my approach that makes the difference,” she said.